mlilback/rc2SwiftClient/Issues.md

 * need to add help for installed packages

 * need to remove old images after a pull of a new image

+* need to work without a network connection if docker images already loaded

+* history icon not appearing

+* fix status area to actually work

+* write unit tests for InputPrompter validation